 9. Do Not Go for Any Extras

-Remodeling your kitchen or even a kitchen update is a dynamic process as you will have to make many decisions along the way.
+Remodeling your kitchen or even a kitchen upgrade can be a complex process as you will have to make many decisions as you go.
 If you ever find yourself asking the question, “Maybe we should add this…” Stop right there!

-Adding extra items to the remodel is a slippery slope that leads to budget purgatory.
-While it may be tempting to add small fixtures or details here and there, do not do it unless you have allocated it in your budget.
-Instead, save these additions for another time or just do away with it.
+Adding extra items to the remodel could become a slippery slope that leads to budget purgatory.
+While it may be tempting to add small fixtures or details here and there, do not do it unless you have allocated for it in your budget.
+Instead, save these additions for another time or just do away with them altogether.
 This will help you stick to your budget at all times.